Skip to Content

 • Sunset from Dune 7, the highest dune in the Namib Desert

-Visiting Sossusvlei was one of the highlights of our Namibia road trip.
+Visiting Sossusvlei was the highlight of our Namibia road trip.
 We’ve visited some other deserts including the Thar Desert in India and the Atacama Desert in Chile but the Namib Desert impressed us the most.
 The best is to start your day as early as possible.
 If you’re staying inside the park you can start driving more than 1 hour before sunrise.
 If you’re staying outside the park come to the gate early to make sure you enter the park one of the first and still might have enough time to make it to the top of Dune 45 in time for sunrise.
 Check sunrise times here.

-• Entrance fee to Sossusvlei – NAD 100/US$ 7.
+• Entrance fee to Sossusvlei – NAD 150/US$8 per person.

 • Gate hours – 6.30 am to sunset.

-At Deadvlei I’d highly recommend going to the top of one of the dunes to get amazing panoramic views of the desert and the dried salt pan.
+At Deadvlei I highly recommend going to the top of one of the dunes to get amazing panoramic views of the desert and the dried salt pan.
 If you’re planning to do some dune walking, wear shoes, not flip-flops, by 10-11 am the sand gets very hot and it’ll burn your bare feet.
 Wearing a long sleeve shirt and pants as well as a hat and using sunscreen are highly recommended.
 You might get terrible sunburns during your desert tour.

 Before you start driving from Sesriem to Swakopmund fill your petrol tank and check the tires (there is a tire repair shop at Oasis).
 Solitaire is a nice stop for lunch or a snack on the way.
 There are a couple of rusted old cars for taking photos.
 About 50 km past Solitaire you’ll again cross the Tropic of Capricorn.
 If you didn’t take photos with the sign you have another chance.